radiorabe/ipxe/README.md

 # ipxe

-Contains the main iPXE M=menu for the new RaBe CentOS-7 stack.
+Contains the main iPXE menu for the new RaBe CentOS-7 stack.

 The menu is generated based on the contents of the [kickstart](https://github.com/radiorabe/kickstart) repository in a hacky fashion.